modin-project/modin/docs/developer/architecture.rst

 Execution Engine
 ''''''''''''''''

-This layer performs computation on a partition of the data.
+This layer performs computation on partitions of the data.
 The Modin Dataframe is designed to work with `task parallel`_ frameworks, but integration with data parallel frameworks should be possible with some effort.